More rain and snow bound for California as back-to-back atmospheric rivers approach

 Officials are urging residents to prepare by gathering emergency supplies to keep in their homes, charge all devices that rely on electricity and to pack go-bags in preparation for potential evacuations.
 Residents in counties expected to get a lot of flooding — such as Monterey and Marin counties — are being told to sandbag their properties.

-These expected storms are just the latest in a year of wild weather so far in California.
+These expected storms are just the latest in a year of wild weather in California.

 In January, three weeks of atmospheric rivers wreaked havoc across the state.
 More than 32 trillion gallons of water were dumped on the state, according to the National Oceanic and Atmospheric Administration.
 Meanwhile, more a than 40,000 Californians in counties between San Francisco and Los Angeles were given evacuation orders and hundreds of thousands were left without power.